 An erase operation can erase one sector, multiple sectors, or the entire device.
-Table indicates the address space that each sector occupies.
+Table 1 and Table 2 indicate the address space that each sector occupies.
 A "sector address" consists of the address bits required to uniquely select a sector.
-The "Writing specific address and data commands or sequences into the command register initiates device operations.
-Table 1 defines the valid register command sequences.
+The Writing specific address and data commands or sequences into the command register initiates device operations.
+Table 5 defines the valid register command sequences.
 Writing incorrect address and data values or writing them in the improper sequence resets the device to reading array data.
 Section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.

-After the system writes the autoselect command sequence, the device enters the autoselect mode.
-The system can then read autoselect codes from the internal register (which is separate from the memory array) on Q7-Q0.
+After the system writes the "read silicon-ID" and "sector protect verify" command sequence, the device enters the "read silicon-ID" and "sector protect verify" mode.
+The system can then read "read silicon-ID" and "sector protect verify" codes from the internal register (which is separate from the memory array) on Q7-Q0.
 Standard read cycle timings apply in this mode.
-Refer to the Autoselect Mode and Autoselect Command
+Refer to the "read silicon-ID" and "sector protect verify" Mode and "read silicon-ID" and "sector protect verify" Command Sequence section for more information.

-Sequence section for more information.
+ICC2 in the DC Characteristics table represents the ac-

-ICC2 in the DC Characteristics table represents the active current specification for the write mode.
+tive current specification for the write mode.
 The "AC Characteristics" section contains timing specification table and timing diagrams for write operations.